 When I used the Google Flights website, I entered in Washington, D.C. as the departure city so it could search for flights from the three nearby airports.
 I then looked at the flights to Europe to see which was the best deal.
 I saw that there was a round trip flight from BWI to Paris with WOW airlines for about $400.
 This is a great deal for a roundtrip cross-Atlantic flight.
 I knew that once I got to Paris, I would use it as a conduit to get to other destinations in Europe that are more expensive to fly to directly from the US.

 Quick Tip: Even if you have a specific destination that you want to go to, be open to flying in and out of another destination that has cheaper flights.
 Once you are in Europe, it is cheap to fly to other countries within Europe.
+Check out the great deals from local airlines like Vueling (link below).

 Once I determined my flight to and from Europe, I then used Google Flights to find flights to and from my other European destinations.
 Also look into train fares within Europe, they tend to be a bit more expensive than the budget airlines but offer the opportunity to see more of the landscape as you ride to your destination.